Do you want to help shape the future of the University Honors Program? Then it's time to get involved!

 All Honors student organizations aim to foster participants' communication and leadership skills while giving them a voice within the program.
 Additionally, joining these groups can allow you to make new friends, network, develop valuable professional skills, and learn more about Honors and KU.

-- Honors Seminar Assistants assist instructors in teaching sections of HNRS 190: Honors First Year Seminar.
+- Honors Seminar Assistants serve as a role model, a resource, and a mentor to a small group of first-year students; they assist instructors in teaching sections of HNRS 190: Honors First-year Seminar and HNRS 195: Transfer Honors Seminar.

-- The Honors Community Advocates (formerly Honors Student Council) is an official KU student group that plans social activities and advocates for Honors student interests.
+- The Honors Community Advocates (formerly Honors Student Council) strengthen the UHP community and help challenge students to launch extraordinatry lives; they also plan social activities and advocate for Honors students' interests.

 Not sure which group might be best for you?
 Visit the links in the left-hand navigation to learn more about each program.